-There are three main types of materials used to insulate walls.
-Polystyrene beads, mineral wool fibre and foam insulant.
+There are three main types of insulation material used to insulate cavity walls.
+Polystyrene beads, mineral wool fibre and also foam insulant.
 Although all three are manufactured to British building standards foam is rarely used now to insulate residential properties.

 How can I tell if my walls have a cavity?

 You can tell the type of walls you have either by measuring the thickness of the wall near the door.
 If it is 260mm or more then you probably have a cavity.
 Another way is to look at the pattern of the bricks on your walls.
 The diagram below shows how cavity walls have a regular brick pattern so as to leave a gap in between the brick leafs.
 Solid walls have an alternative pattern as no space is required in between the bricks.

 The installation process is much easier than you you think.
 An average three bedroomed semi detached house can be insulated in around three hours.
 The stages involved are as follows